Hebbronville, Texas: Origin

 Hebbronville is located on land which once formed part of Las Noriecitas, one of the earliest ranches founded in the area.

-The town's namesake, James Richard Hebbron, acquired land, in about 1880, from the descendants of the original grantee, Ignacio Benavides.
+The town's namesake, James Richard Hebbron, acquired land, circa 1880, from the descendants of the original grantee, Ignacio Benavides.
 With two others, he bought 18000 acre, in what was then Duval County, just above Peña.
 One of his sons, Arthur Hebbron, came down from California and took charge of running his ranch.

 Hebbronville itself was created in 1883, when the Texas-Mexican Railway Company built a railroad through the area.
 Francisco P. Peña, operator of Peña Station on this route, refused to sell any land to the Texas-Mexican for a townsite.
 The company then approached J. R. Hebbron, who arranged for the sale of land for the new townsite, near Peñitas.
 The old train station at Peñitas was then loaded onto a flatcar, moved 1½ miles west and named Hebbronville.

 For a time, Hebbronville ranked as the largest cattle-shipping center in the country, and it continues to be a hub of ranching activity.

 A photograph of James R. Hebbron hangs in the Jim Hogg County Courthouse at 102 East Tilley Street in Hebbronville.
-He was born in 1828, in London, England, but spent most of his adult life in California, mainly around Salinas dying there in 1926.
+He was born in 1828, in London, England, but spent most of his adult life in California, mainly around Salinas, dying there in 1926.

 Demographics

+Hebbronville was first listed as an unincorporated community in the 1950 U.S. census; and as a census designated place in the 1980 United States census.